 - Two representatives from each House Council sit on the SSLT.
 The council meets at least once every half term and is chaired by Pete Dudley.

 - The Head Boy chairs the SSLT and will attend and contribute to SLT meetings once each term and the LGB.

 The SSLT represents the wider student body at Trafalgar School.
 Consequently, the students determine the focus of agendas for House council meetings and SSLT meetings.

-In 2016-17, the SSLT defined the school values, created the Trafalgar School RRSA Charter, voted in the Head Boy process and sat on student panels for the recruitment of all new staff.
+In 2016-17, the SSLT defined the school values, created the Trafalgar School RRSA Charter, voted in the Head Boy / Girl process and sat on student panels for the recruitment of all new staff.

 Meet the Team